 RMSC among few profit making PSUs

-This year the state government has allocated of Rs 2,200 crore for the corporation.
+This year the state government has allocated budget of Rs 2,200 crore for the corporation.
 On every purchase of medicines the corporation gets 5% service charge, which is used to meet the expenses.

 “Since we are a corporation, we need to generate income and profits as other corporations do.
 We are among few state-owned corporations which make profit.
 We also spend a part of our profit on activities under Corporate Social Responsibility (CSR),” she said.

-An graduate, Neha Giri had been collector of districts like Bundi, Pratapgarh and Dholpur.
+An engineering graduate, Neha Giri had been collector of districts like Bundi, Pratapgarh and Dholpur.
 Apart from that she has also served as special secretary in industries department and additional commissioner Bureau of Investment Promotion (BIP) among other portfolios.